Forms Validation

 JavaScript Validation

-client-side, in JavaScript.
-Rules are transferred in HTML attributes data-nette-rules
+client side in JavaScript.
+They are transferred in HTML attributes data-nette-rules

 This script is netteForms.js

-, which is available from several possible sources:
+, and it is available from several possible sources:

-You can embed the script directly into the HTML page from the CDN:
+You can embed the script directly into the HTML page from a CDN:

 <script src="https://unpkg.com/nette-forms@3"></script>

-Or copy locally to the public folder of the project (e.g. from
+Or copy it locally to the public folder of your project (e.g., from

 vendor/nette/forms/src/assets/netteForms.min.js